svj-aventador/xrpl-dev-portal/content/concepts/payment-system-basics/transaction-basics/transaction-basics.md

 5. The `rippled` servers apply those transactions to the previous ledger in a canonical order and share their results.
 6. If enough [trusted validators](rippled-server-modes.html#reasons-to-run-a-validator) created the exact same ledger, that ledger is declared _validated_ and the [results of the transactions](transaction-results.html) in that ledger are immutable.

-See [Send XRP](send-xrp.html) for an interactive tutorial in sending XRP payments.
+See [Send SGY](send-xrp.html) for an interactive tutorial in sending SGY payments.

 ### Example Unsigned Transaction